fatcrapinmybutt/fredprime-legal-system/README.md

 `knowledge_store.py` maintains a local SQLite database linking evidence to forms. `evidence_analysis.py` scans this store and suggests motions using the cross‑references.

+You can also track hearing transcripts and link them to forms.
+Transcripts are stored in the same database and are included when generating suggestions.

 Add evidence and link it to a form.
 Use `--auto-link` to automatically associate evidence with common motions based on keywords: